Building Conservation Compatible Careers

 “Dear Donors: I am writing to express my heartfelt gratitude for your generous donation towards my gorilla trekking adventure.
 Your support has enabled me to experience something truly unforgettable, and I am forever grateful.
 As a local artist dedicated to gorilla conservation through my carvings, this experience has deepened my connection with these magnificent creatures.
 Witnessing them in their natural habitat has inspired new ideas and creativity, which I will channel into my art to continue raising awareness and funds for conservation efforts.
 Your contribution has not only supported my passion but also the conservation of these incredible animals.
 Your kindness has made a significant impact on my life and the lives of the gorillas I am dedicated to protecting.
 Thank you for believing in me and my art.
 I am honored to have supporters like you who share my passion for conservation and art.
 Sincerely, Onesmus Rutaro”

-We had an amazing time viewing each student’s images on a large screen, and discussed what makes a “good” photo and where we could improve our skills.
+We had an amazing time viewing each student’s images on a monitor, and discussed what makes a “good” photo and where we could improve our skills.
 Isaiah was excited about all the new images he can use for his drawings and paintings; Onesmus was so happy about seeing the gorillas in their habitat and having images that he can use to develop more expressions and body positions for his woodcarvings, and Melorine and Elizabeth were thrilled with the enlarged prints to share with their Batwa community.
-Mushamba, as the director of Rafiki Wildlife, is excited about using his images in his paintings and conservation work.
+Mushamba is excited about using his images in his paintings and conservation work.